coala/coala/README.rst

-If you would like to be a part of the coala community, you can check out our `Getting In Touch <http://docs.coala.io/en/latest/Help/Getting_In_Touch.html>`__ page or ask us at our active Gitter channel, where you can reach our maintainers from all over the world.
+If you would like to be a part of the coala community, you can check out our `Getting In Touch <http://docs.coala.io/en/latest/Help/Getting_In_Touch.html>`__ page or ask us at our active Gitter channel.
+Our maintainers come from all over the world.
 We appreciate any help!

 We also have a